 After lunch, venture to view the Hundertwasserhaus.
 The Hundertwasserhaus is an apartment building located in Vienna.
 This is unique as it was built after the idea and concept of Austrian artist Friedensreich Hundertwasser.

-Prater Park has one of the the tallest Ferris wheel called the Wiener Riesenrad, or Riesenrad.
-It is one of Vienna’s most popular tourist attractions, and is quite iconic to the city and the district.
+Prater Park has one of the tallest Ferris wheel called the Wiener Riesenrad, or Riesenrad.
+It is one of Vienna’s most popular tourist attractions and is quite iconic to the city and the district.

 For a night’s stay, choose the Trend Austria Hotel.
-We loved the location as it is close to the city center and be can accessed via the Rathaus Underground Station (public transportation).
+We loved the location as it is close to the city center and can be accessed via the Rathaus Underground Station (public transportation).
 Book your stay here

-Day 11 Vienna Austria
+Day 11 Explore more of Vienna Austria

 Schonbrunn Palace is the most popular tourist spot in Vienna.
-It is an UNESCO World Heritage Site and rightly so because of its rich cultural history and association with the Hapsburg royalty.
+It is a UNESCO World Heritage Site and rightly so because of its rich cultural history and association with the Hapsburg royalty.

 You can easily spend 3-5 hours at the Schonbrunn Palace complex.
 There is a guided tour available to explore the interior of the beautiful palace.
 Keep in mind, they have 1441 rooms!

 After the Schönbrunn Palace, head to the Belvedere Palace.
 It is a historic building complex consisting of two Baroque palaces – the Orangery and the Palace Stables.
-These buildings are set in a Baroque park landscape in the third district of the city, on the south-eastern edge of its centre.
+These buildings are set in a Baroque park landscape in the third district of the city, on the southeastern edge of its centre.

-The palace also houses the Belvedere museum.
+The palace also houses the Belvedere Museum.
 The palaces were built in the 18th century.

 For the evening and dinner, pay a visit to the Wiener Staatsoper or the Vienna State Opera.
 This opera house is one of the busiest in the world with over 350 performances.
 It was opened for the first time in 1869 with a performance of Mozart’s “Don Giovanni”.

 The Vienna State Opera is particularly unique as it caters to children’s performances.
-The opera house used to showcase children’s productions, in the bygone era, which were performed in a tent on the roof of the Staatsoper.
+The opera house used to showcase children’s productions, in the bygone era, which was performed in a tent on the roof of the Staatsoper.

-Get the 2 day Vienna Itinerary
+Resources: Get the 2 day Vienna Itinerary

 Day 12 Vienna Austria (Wachau Valley)

-As a day trip from Vienna, Wachau Valley is a great option to explore more of the Austrian country side.
-Wachau Valley is known for its vineyards, ancient ruins, Benedictine Abbey and the mesmerizing Danube River.
+As a day trip from Vienna, Wachau Valley is a great option to explore more of the Austrian countryside.
+Wachau Valley is known for its vineyards, ancient ruins, Benedictine Abbey, and the mesmerizing Danube River.

 You can reach Wachau from Vienna in 1.50 hours by car or take the train.
-We did the Wachau Valley tour with a local guide and enjoyed a full day of nature, history and relaxation.
+We did the Wachau Valley tour with a local guide and enjoyed a full day of nature, history, and relaxation.
 Book a tour here